AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-2-create-a-push-campaign.md

 >
 >You require the lab-seat audience in the next exercises.
 It guarantees that you are only sending the push messages and in-app notifications to your own device.
 >
->**Please speak to a teaching assistant, ff you see that you are member of an audience with a seat number different to yours.**
+>**Speak to a teaching assistant, ff you see that you are member of an audience with a seat number different to yours.**
 >

 ### Exercise 2.3 - Create a push campaign